welldsagl/figs-drools-knowledge/docs/BUSINESS_CENTRAL.md

 #### Step 3 - Add Fact Patterns

-Here is where we select the objects we will consider for pattern matching.
+In this section we select the objects we will consider for pattern matching.
 Rules will check properties of the ComponentConfiguration, so we move that to the list of chosen patterns.
 Optionally we can give a name to the object (`f1` by default).

-#### Step 3 - Add Constraints
+#### Step 4 - Add Constraints

-Here is were we define the constraint that will be present in the left part of the rule.
+Here we define the constraint that will be present in the left part of the rule.
 To do so, we have to select the previously added ComponentConfiguration, select the field we want to set a constraint on and define the specific condition.